-Procedure : Add thiamine hydrochloride (0.05 equiv) to a 5 mL conical vial with spin vane and then add D.I. water (0.2 mL).
-Then, add 95% ethanol (0.75 mL) and 3M sodium hydroxide (0.1 equiv) and stir.
-Then add freshly distilled benzaldehyde (417 mg, 1.0 equiv), then heat the reaction mixture to 60 °C for I.5h hours.
+Procedure: To a 5 mL conical vial with spin vane add the powdered thiamine hydrochloride and 0.2 mL of water.
+Then, add 0.75 mL of 95% ethanol and 0.125mL of 3M sodium hydroxide and stir.
+Then add 0.4 mL of freshly distilled benzaldehyde, stir and heat the reaction mixture to 60 °C for 1.5h hours.
 Do NOT let the temperature go above 65°C at any time during the experiment as this causes undesirable side reactions.
-The reaction can be monitored using TLC (3:1 hexanes:EtOAc) by developing the eluted plate in a iodine chamber or with iodine impregnated silica. ^{}If no reaction is evident after 15 minutes, add another 0.05 equiv of thiamine.
+The reaction can be analyzed at its supposed conclusion using TLC (3:1 hexanes:EtOAc) by developing the eluted plate in a iodine chamber or with iodine impregnated silica.